 10. No more than 20 may be earned through non-law courses.
-Credit hours from a non-law course may count toward the J.D. degree only if they are approved by the Dean or the Dean's designate pursuant to the College of Law's policy on Non-Law Courses.
+Credit hours from a non-law course may count toward the J.D. degree only if they are University of Iowa courses and are approved by the Dean or the Dean's designate pursuant to the College of Law's policy on Non-Law Courses.